 The Poker Jim Butte Fire Lookout is eligible for listing in the National Register of Historic Places under criteria A and C, at local and state levels of significance.
-Under Criterion A, the fire Lookout is significantly associated with the legacy of the US Forest Service's early fire detection program.
+Under Criterion A, the fire lookout tower is associated with the legacy of the US Forest Service's early fire detection program.
 Under Criterion C, the structure is a fine example of an intact and still functioning pattern L-4 Lookout House.
-The original lookout placed on Poker Jim Butte in 1935 was removed in 1955 and replaced with the current structure, beginning the period of significance of the Lookout in its present form.
-The end of the period of significance ends in 1972, the end of the historic period.5
+The original lookout placed on Poker Jim Butte in 1935 was removed in 1955 and replaced with the current structure, beginning the period of significance of the lookout tower in its present form.
+The period of significance extends to 1972, the end of the historic period.5